MyLabBook/mylabbook-docs/Oqtane.Docs/development/template-creation.md

 public OperationBuilder<AddColumnOperation> MyNewFieldName { get; set; }
 ```

 **/Client/Modules/Edit.razor** - Changed 5 different places for each field.
-Michael's write-up can be used as a guide or a diff can be made between the default template and the files in this template.
+Michael's write-up can be used as a guide.

 Once these changes are made, then the template should show up in the drop down for the template to use for a custom module.
 If this template is chosen, then it should create a module with the new fields that have been added in this template.